Are you a bad writer?

 Some people are pantsers: they write masterpieces by shitting ideas on paper.
 I’m not a panster.
 I’m a constipated writer.
 I need fiber and encouragement and a great outline.
 When I have an idea, I begin by drawing it.
 I’m a terrible artist, but I do it anyway.
 I draw a stick-figure scene or the lopsided trees in my setting or the dreamy (and slightly crooked) eyes of my protagonist who definitely doesn’t look anything like my fourth-grade crush Mark Byers… you know, whatever strikes me.

-Then, I move on to a very simple story arc: who is my character in the beginning, middle, and end of the story.
+Then, I move on to a very simple story arc: who is my character in the beginning, middle, and end of the story?
 From there, my idea expands, and I’m ready to write.
 Even better, I have a map!
-The dreaded Writer’s Block has a much harder time crushing all my hopes and dreams of seeing my name on the crisp spine of a brand new book when I have an outline.
+The dreaded Writer’s Block has a much harder time crushing all my dream of seeing my name on the crisp spine of a brand new book when I have an outline.

 A super helpful book for outlines is Plot Versus Character by Jeff Gerke.
 Gerke lets you know if you’re a character-first writer, a plot-first writer, or a little of both.
 Then he’ll help you outline your story so you can stay focused on the actual hard part: writing it down.